23 Aug 6 Powerful Financial Advice for Millennials (Pt 1 of 2)

 Here’s how it works.

-Number 1: Take control of your cash flow
+Financial advice for millennials #1: Take control of your cash flow

 “When riches begin to come they come so quickly, in such great abundance, that one wonders where they have been hiding during all those lean years.” — Napoleon Hill

-Understand this, you alone can decide what you truly want.
-You cannot afford to give that right over to someone else.
+Understand this, you alone can decide what you truly want; you cannot afford to give that right over to someone else.

 A few years ago, when I was managing my sister’s retail business, we had this client who worked as an investment banker at a local firm.
 He usually came to our shop on Saturdays to buy meat and groceries.
 One day, we got into a conversation about investments.
 He told me he could help me invest my money for a good yield – all I had to do was contribute whatever lump sum I could afford regularly.
 It sounded like a good deal.